Dictionary » Nouns » Obliviousness – Meaning, Definition, Synonyms and Antonyms

 Meanings of Obliviousness

 ‘Obliviousness’ means the condition of not being aware or conscious of something that is occurring, either around you or in your thoughts.
-It reflects mental unawareness or forgetfulness.
+It often shows up as mental unawareness, distraction, or a tendency to miss important details.

 Definition

-‘Obliviousness’ is defined as a lack of attention or awareness, particularly to one’s surroundings, events, or important details.
+‘Obliviousness’ is defined as a lack of attention or awareness, especially regarding one’s surroundings, events, or important information.

 Etymology

 The word “Obliviousness” comes from the Latin root oblivisci, meaning “to forget.”
 It developed through Late Middle English from the Latin adjective obliviosus, meaning “forgetful.”
-The noun form “obliviousness” evolved to describe the quality or state of being unaware or forgetful.
+Over time, the noun form “obliviousness” came to describe the quality or state of being unaware or forgetful—especially in relation to what is happening in the present.

 Example Sentences